 It may be in the applicant's best interest to seek simultaneous reviews from all agencies with jurisdiction over the proposed activity.
 This provision is not intended to preclude the submission of an application to this District prior to receiving other necessary approvals.
 However, coordinating the review of this application with all appropriate agencies of local government will help ensure that the final design approved by the District meets the requirements of all agencies.
-Applicants should note the possibility that additional requirements from agencies of local government modification.
+Applicants should note the possibility that additional requirements from agencies of local government not contained within the final approved design may necessitate a permit modification.